0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-20.png)

 Results are presented with cards.
 Each card display a summary of main informations when they exist.
-Here is an example of a reaserch based on the name "Jean":
+Here is an example of a research based on the name "Jean":

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-21.png)

 ##### Form consultation

 Clicking on the **VOIR LA FICHE** button return the full form page, but in **read-only mode**.
-Informations cannot be edited from here, avery field in the form is grey.
+Informations cannot be edited from here, every field in the form is grey.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-21.png)